 Creating and Structuring a Reading List

-Bookmarking a book and a journal article from the Library Catalogue
+Bookmarking a book from the Library Catalogue

 Installing the Add to My Bookmarks Button on Internet Explorer